arobson/rabbot/README.md

 ```

 ### request( exchangeName, options, [connectionName] )
 This works just like a publish except that the promise returned provides the response (or responses) from the other side.
+A `replyTimeout` is available in the options that controls how long rabbot will wait for a reply before removing the subscription for the request to prevent memory leaks.

+> Note: the default replyTimeout will be double the publish timeout or 1 second if no publish timeout was ever specified.

 ```javascript
 // when multiple responses are provided, all but the last will be provided via the .progress callback.